JennyHuang19/personal-site/content/authors/admin/_index.md

   courses:
     - course: PhD in Electrical Engineering and Computer Science (in progress)
       institution: Massachusetts Institute of Technology
+    - course: SM in Electrical Engineering and Computer Science
+      institution: Massachusetts Institute of Technology
+      year: 2025
     - course: BSc in Statistical Science
       institution: Duke University
       year: 2023